MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |starting with  Windows Server 2012 R2 , Windows 8.1 or Windows RT 8.1, Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|null|

 > [!NOTE]
-> This policy applies only when the computer is configured to connect to an intranet update service by using the "Specify intranet Microsoft update service location" policy setting.
+> This policy applies only when the computer is configured to connect to an intranet update service by using the Specify intranet Microsoft update service location policy setting.

 |||
 |-|-|